abund4nt/RSA-Implementation/README.md

 # RSA cryptosystem implementation in Python

+> [!WARNING]
+> This RSA implementation could be insecure, the repository is created for the purpose of learning about asymmetric cryptography, do not use this tool for sensitive things.

 Simple script written in Python that implements the RSA cryptosystem.
 This tool allows us to encrypt/decrypt messages securely using RSA.

 ## Functionalities of the tool